Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

     You increase your Strength or Dexterity score by 1, to a maximum of 20.

-- **Two-weapon Training**

-    You gain the Two-Weapon Fighting feat if you don’t already have it.

 - **Enhanced Dual Wielding**

     You treat all weapons that lacks the :weapon-prop-heavy: *Heavy* or the :weapon-prop-two-handed: *Two-Handed* property as if they have the :weapon-prop-light: *light* property for the purpose of making one extra attack as a :rsc-bonus-action:**Bonus Action** using one hand.

+- **Quick Draw**

+    You can draw or stow two Weapons that lack the :weapon-prop-two-handed: *Two-Handed* property when you would normally be able to draw or stow only one.

 ### Durable
 *4th-level Feat*